 Those who want to improve their business through market research should also be aware of customer loyalty and brand awareness.

-Important tips on how to increase survey response rates
+Tips on how to increase survey response rates

 As already established, all of the above-mentioned factors will directly impact how many participants will be willing to share their feedback by filling out your survey.